 In Pennsylvania, the earliest you can settle your claim is four months after your date of injury.
 However, it can be difficult to properly value a settlement while you are still healing.
 That's why most workers wait to settle their claims until they reach maximum medical improvement—when your doctor finds that your condition is stable and will no longer improve with treatment.

 Remember, when you settle your claim, you are typically giving up lifetime benefits.
-(To learn more about these benefits, read our article about types and amounts of Pennsylvania workers’ comp benefits.)
-If you are unsure about whether to settle, an experienced workers’ comp lawyer can help you assess the benefits and risks.
+If you are unsure about whether to settle, an experienced workers' comp lawyer can help you assess the benefits and risks.

-A workers’ comp judge must approve your workers’ comp settlement.
-Once you and the insurance company have agreed to settle, the Pennsylvania Workers’ Compensation Office of Adjudication will schedule a hearing.
-At the hearing, you or your lawyer will present a series of settlement documents, including a Compromise and Release Agreement (Form 755).
+A workers' comp judge must approve your workers' comp settlement.
+Once you and the insurance company have agreed to settle, the Pennsylvania Workers' Compensation Office of Adjudication will schedule a hearing.
+At the hearing, you or your lawyer will present a series of settlement documents, including a Compromise and Release Agreement.

 You will also testify at the hearing, answering the judge's questions about the terms of your settlement.
 If the judge believes that you understand what you are giving up and receiving in exchange, he or she will approve your settlement.
 If you don't have a workers' comp lawyer, the judge may scrutinize your settlement more closely to ensure that it is fair and reasonable.

 Once the judge approves your settlement, it is full and final.
 In other words, you cannot reopen your claim or demand additional benefits.
 For this reason, most injured workers consult with a workers' comp lawyer before they settle.
 A Pennsylvania workers' comp lawyer will help you understand your claim's value, negotiate a fair settlement, and ensure that your settlement paperwork is properly completed.